pkanGitHub/stock-data-visualizer/README.md

 # Stock Data Visualizer

-This is a python application that will take user input from the terminal, plot it accordingly to get the url for the API, and render a stock chart in the browser based on Alpha Vantage API.
+This is a python application that will take user input from the terminal, plot it accordingly to get the URL for the API, and render a stock chart in the browser based on Alpha Vantage API.

 ---